tnichols217/notes/CSDS 391/W/W1_tln32.md

 ## b

-If we assume that any of the piece on the board could be in any position
+If we assume that any of the 32 pieces on the board could be in any of the 64 positions, without accounting for legal moves to get there or checks.